datarobot/airflow-provider-datarobot/README.md

   - See: https://github.com/datarobot/airflow-provider-datarobot/commits/main/
 - Connect to `harness`.
 - Run the `create-release-pr` pipeline with the SHA hash and version as parameters.
-- Review and approve the release PR.
-Changes are comments can be added to the PR.
+- Review and approve the release PR on GitHub.
+  - Changes are comments can be added to the PR.
+  - The PR will automatically request review once checks pass.
 - Run the `create-release-tag` pipeline with the SHA hash and version as parameters.
 - Run the `release-pypi` pipeline with the input set as `Git Tag` and the `Tag Name` as the version (tags includes v, example v1.0.2).